SJ23 Tech Tip F34, (Updated 2022-09-25) Bob Schimmel, Jon Raymond. | |||||||||||||

 TOP |

-MAST KERF - Want to be able to drop your mainsail in a jiffy?
+MAST KERF - Want to drop your mainsail in a jiffy?
 Then clean and lubricate the mast kerf.
 This "brush" is made from a piece of rug folded over with a couple of brass eyes stamped in the ends.
 Slide the "brush" into the mast gate and hoist it with the halyard, then pull down with another line.
-Test this at the bottom before you hoist it out of reach!
+Test the pull down at the bottom before you hoist it out of reach!
 If you feel a snag investigate it before pulling through it.
-Spray soap on it to clean the kerf.
-Spray lube on it to lubricate the kerf.
-Probably best to make one for cleaning and one for lubricating.
+Spray soap on the "brush" to clean the kerf then spray lube on another onet to lubricate the kerf.
+Its best to make one for cleaning and one for lubricating.
+This is a Bayfield 25 mast that belongs to a friend.
+I made this "brush" for him to fix a problem with a sticky mainsail.
+Problem solved.

 |